-Difficult to be members of a large family, especially when you and your brothers have been adopted by an eccentric billionaire scientist who brought you to his house with the sole purpose of testing your peculiar skills.
+Difficult to be members of a large family, especially when you and your siblings were adopted by an eccentric billionaire scientist who brought you to his house with the sole purpose of testing your peculiar skills.
 Not to mention the fact of being forced to become a group of superheroes under the name of "Umbrella Academy" and then find themselves in cause the end of the world.
-There are positives, however: do not consider for a moment that you have stepped on the Commission that controls the correct progress of the space-time continuum and we overlook the fact that the lunar asteroid that crashed on both the earth and the work of your sister Vanya , the family is reunited again and thanks to your brother Five you have escaped the great one tree jumping in time before dying terribly ... what can go wrong again?
+There are positives, however: do not consider for a moment that you have stepped on the toes of the Commission that controls the correct development of the space-time continuum and let's overlook the fact that the lunar asteroid that crashed on both earth is the work of your sister Vanya , the family is reunited again and thanks to your brother Five you have escaped the big one tree jumping in time before dying terribly ... what can go wrong again?

 Oh my God, we're back again

 The second season of The Umbrella Academy picks up exactly where the previous one left off, with the Hargreeves brothers intent on escaping an irreversibly compromised time-line, managing to save themselves and the whole world for broken headphones.
 The complete family is therefore found projected in the 60s, in that of Dallas.
-Years full of character and charm, if only the apocalypse, this time personified by a candid rain of atomic warheads, seems to have reached the Umbrella Academy also in this timeline.
-Not all is lost, however, after having witnessed (again) the end of the world, thanks to his powers Five manages to jump back a week, with the aim of reuniting and alerting his family to prevent (again!)
+Years full of character and charm, if only the apocalypse, this time personified by a candid rain of atomic warheads, seems to have reached Umbrella Academy in this timeline as well.
+All is not lost however, after witnessing (again) the end of the world, Five thanks to his powers manages to jump back a week, with the aim of reuniting and alerting his family to prevent (again!)
 The destruction of the planet.
-It is not a simple task to reunite the Hargreeves family, even less to make them think: every member of the bizarre family has in fact a strong propensity to get into trouble, to entertain dangerous bonds, not excessively perhaps but enough to affect the correct execution of the events.
-It is therefore very probable that the mere presence of the Umbrella Academy outside their home time could trigger a nefarious chain of events.
+It is not a simple task to bring the Hargreeves family together, much less make them think: every member of the bizarre family unit has in fact a marked propensity for getting into trouble, in entertaining dangerous bonds, not in an excessive way perhaps but enough to undermine the correct fulfillment. of the events.
+It is therefore very probable that the mere presence of Umbrella Academy outside their time of belonging can trigger a nefarious chain of events.

 If reading these lines run into a sense of Already seen, rest assured, you are not alone.
 The desire to place the protagonists in a sort of vicious temporal circle with a destructive outcome is certainly desired by the writers, yet during the course of the vision the attention can only drop in front of a canvas from the flavor very similar to that of the first season.
 Furthermore, the unfolding of the plot appears at times to be too diluted, weakening the rhythm of the episodes.
 The smoothness of the series is not totally penalized: the ten episodes are overall fluid and keep the interest alive, but more thanks to the supporting actors than to the unfolding of the events involving them.
 If the first season in short managed to have an excellent fluidity juggling many events and successful subplots, this second season loses its edge and can not replicate the excellent result obtained with past episodes.

-Although it makes little sense to compare the original material from which the Steve Blackman series draws inspiration from the series itself, it is good to note that the first season of Umbrella Academy went to fish characters and themes from the first two volumes of the comic, managing to weave them wisely and finding space to add some totally new meat to the fire and it is very strange therefore that this second season decides to rely only on about ten pages always belonging to the second volume and completely or almost completely ignoring the rest of the imaginative work of Gerard Way and Grabriel Bà.
-Not that the authors should feel compelled in any way to follow in the footsteps of the graphic novel by Dark Horse, but it is clear that there were some difficulties in terms of production in terms of writing and it would certainly have been helpful to continue adapting the narrative cues of the comic in a declination suitable for the television counterpart.
+Although it makes little sense to compare the original material from which the Steve Blackman series draws inspiration from the series itself, it is good to note that the first season of Umbrella Academy went to fish characters and themes from the first two volumes of the comic, managing to weave them wisely and finding space to add some totally new meat to the fire and it is very strange therefore that this second season decides to lean only on about ten pages always belonging to the second volume and completely or almost completely ignoring the rest of the imaginative work of Gerard Way and Grabriel Bà.
+Not that the authors should feel compelled in any way to follow in the footsteps of the graphic novel by Dark Horse, but it is clear that there was some difficulty at the production level in terms of writing and certainly it would have been helpful to continue to adapt the narrative ideas of the comic in a declination suitable for the television counterpart.

 7 is the perfect number

-Unfortunately, the second season of The Umbrella Academy does not fully convince, the plot is all too linear, despite playing again with time travel, with the exception of some well managed twists and original solutions which, especially in the final, will be able to keep up the curiosity for the - probable - third season.
-Whether you are a fan of the comic or not, you will find it very predictable for most of the time and there will be less flicks of ingenuity than in the first season, yet there is no shortage of scenes and exchanges of really guessed jokes, never really perfect or wisely calibrated as in the past, but always able to entertain.
-What is certain is that the potential of the serial is not properly exploited and even if some important narrative knots unfold, one has the perception that nothing really moves and remains all too static, giving the feeling that "a lot of noise is made for nothing".
-A real shame because characters and situations would have much more to say than what appears in this second television version of The Umbrella Academy.
+Unfortunately, the second season of The Umbrella Academy does not fully convince, the plot is all too linear, despite playing again with time travel, with the exception of some well-managed twists and original solutions that, especially in the finale, will manage to keep curiosity high for the - probable - third season.
+Whether or not you are a fan of the comic, you will find the unfolding of events very predictable most of the time and there will be fewer flashes of wits than in the first season, yet there is no shortage of truly guessed scenes and exchanges, never truly perfect or wisely calibrated. as in the past, but always able to entertain.
+What is certain is that the potential of the serial is not exploited properly and although some important narrative knots unfold, there is the perception that nothing really moves and remains too static, giving back the feeling that "much ado about nothing" is made.
+A real shame because characters and situations would have much more to say than appears in this second television version of The Umbrella Academy.